kizu/kizu.ru/_posts/en/blog/2014-01-29-flex-baseline.md

 ## All together {#combined}

 But hey!
-If `inline-flex` is property aligned alongside other blocks and the nested block with `overflow: auto` also have a proper baseline alongside other inner blocks, what if we'd combine those two?
+If `inline-flex` is properly aligned alongside other blocks and the nested block with `overflow: auto` also have a proper baseline, then what if we'd combine those two?
 We would add another wrapper inside each element, then move all the paddings and overflow to them:

 [demo:flex-baseline5]

 In most browsers you won't see any changes, but when we'll look at Fx, we would see that the blocks now won't have baseline at their bottom margin edge.
 But they won't have it at the proper place either — they're shifted from the baseline of other blocks a little.
 Let's measure it — 10 pixels.
 Hey, it is our padding!
 By removing paddings from each side we found that the problem is at the top padding — when we remove it everything works great.
-So, if the bug is in the padding (btw, [let's go and report it][bug2]), how could we workaround it?
+So, if the bug is in the padding ([and I reported it too][bug2]), how could we workaround it?
 Let's remove it and replace with a pseudo-element:

 [demo:flex-baseline6]